eNCeeY/eNCeeY/README.md

 - 👋 Hi, I’m ncy-s, and this is my personal account.
-Please don't stalk me.
 - 👀 I’m interested in FPGA design, which is most of what I'll be doing on my main.
 - 🌱 I’m currently learning Verilog, and probably VHDL at some point.
 - 💞️ I’m not looking to collaborate for now.